 Let's start with a dead give-away: when a report labels real weaknesses as "challenges."

 This implies that dealing with buggy code, siloed SaaS offerings, or missing functionality is not actually career-deadening drudgery, but somehow a muscle-boosting activity, like training for a marathon or learning a new language.
 When you dig deeper you'll often find that the analyst actually meant challenges for the vendor to overcome.
 It's revealing that traditional analyst grammar puts the vendor as subject and the customer as object.
 Analyst reports are often for the benefit of other vendors and investors.

 A similar and only slightly better variant employs the word "caution."
 When we point out -- as we did recently for a DAM vendor -- that "the company is perceived by customers as arrogant and unhelpful," that's not a caution.
 It's a potential project snuffer for you the implementer.

 2) When the report takes vendor promises uncritically

 When confronted with a real weakness, vendors are no different from other companies: they make promises.
 Most commonly, they'll say, "we're going to fix this in the next version."
 Sometimes they do actually fix the problem, often they don't, but either way it gives them something to smooth a written critique in the meantime.

 I've learned through hard experience that roadmap certainty is an oxymoron, for commercial products and open source projects alike.
-Anyone who lived through years of Interwoven TeamSite 6.x - 6.y can attest to eternal promises of "it's forthcoming" in a mystical (but ultimately mythical) Version 7.
-OpenText, Drupal, and Documentum customers can describe similar experiences.
+Anyone who lived through years of Autonomy/Interwoven TeamSite 6.x - 8.y can attest to eternal promises of "it's forthcoming" in a mystical (but ultimately mythical) subsequent.
+OpenText, Drupal, and Office 365 customers can describe similar experiences.